smurfix/flask-script/docs/index.rst

     * using the ``@command`` decorator
     * using the ``@option`` decorator

-To take a very simple example, we want to create a **Hello** command that just prints out "hello world".
+To take a very simple example, we want to create a ``hello`` command that just prints out "hello world".
 It doesn't take any arguments so is very straightforward::

     from flask.ext.script import Command